Masa331/pohoda/README.md

 # => { id: '71', ids: '47217', number_requested: '4721703283' }
 ```

-**Note that when some value is missing, when it's null, or when it's a empty string, it won't be present in the hash:**
+**Note that when some value is missing, when it's null, or when it's an empty string, it won't be present in the hash:**
 ```ruby
 # Let's say we have following data:
 # <inv:number>